Hebrews 13: Old Testament references

-Concluding Exhortations (13:1–17)
+Concluding exhortations (verses 1–17)

 List of the Bishops of Ardagh, St Mel's Cathedral, Ireland.
 It features a quote from Hebrews 13:7; the Greek ἡγουμένων (hēgoumenōn, "your leaders") is translated as "prelates".

-Verse 4

-Give honor to marriage, and remain faithful to one another in marriage.
-God will surely judge people who are immoral and those who commit adultery.

-Verse 8

-Jesus Christ is the same yesterday, today, and forever.

-Verse 12
+Verse 2

-Therefore Jesus also, that He might sanctify the people with His own blood, suffered outside the gate.
+Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.

+These words inspired Timothy Schmalz' sculpture Angels Unawares (2019), located in St. Peter's Square in the Vatican.

-Benediction and Epistolary Postscript (13:18–25)
+Benediction and epistolary postscript (verses 18–25)

 Verse 23

 Know that our brother Timothy has been set free, with whom I shall see you if he comes shortly.